jgateley/FootSmart/README.md

 ## Use

-If you use a mac, there is a single executable that you need:
+If you use a mac, there is a single [executable](https://github.com/jgateley/FootSmart/blob/main/dist/footsmart) that you need.
+Download this file to your computer as `~/footsmart`

-Everything is done via the python app `footsmart.py` and the `Controller Backup` tab on the Morningstar Editor.
+If you prefer, or you don't have a mac, then everything is done via the python app `footsmart.py` and the `Controller Backup` tab on the Morningstar Editor.
 You will need Python3 installed, and the packages `PyYAML` and `semver`.

 You also have the following resources:

 ### Example.yaml